Stedi-Archive/deploy-functions-with-the-cli/README.md

 npx stedi functions invoke-function --function-name wikipedia --payload file://event.json
 ```

-The contents of `events.json` is send to the function as its `event` parameter.
+The contents of `events.json` is sent to the function as its `event` parameter.
 The result of this command should be the same as when you ran the function locally: a Wikipedia article on EDI.

 ## That’s all